Celebrate Christmas in Hawaii

-If you find yourself in Waikiki for the holidays, take part in its annual traditions!
-From a photo with Shaka Santa and Tutu Mele to the festival of lights boat parade, celebrate the season with these events around Oahu.
+If you find yourself in Waikiki for the holidays, make sure to take part in its annual traditions!
+From a photo with Shaka Santa and Tutu Mele during Honolulu City Lights to dazzling boat parades, celebrate the season with these events around Oahu.

 Every year, Santa Claus takes a short trip to Waikiki Beach before his busy work shift on Christmas Eve.
 Watch the big man arrive to Waikiki via canoe, where he’ll be greeted by the Keiki Hula group.
 Bring your camera – the photos of this event are priceless.

 Back for its 35th year, Honolulu City Lights at Honolulu Hale is a month-long show of light displays and family-friendly activities, including a festive parade and tree lighting ceremony.
 Kick off the start of the season a block party on Punchbowl Street on Dec.
 7. Try holiday foodstuffs from local vendors, shop souvenirs, and see the Electric Light Parade leading up to the big event: the tree lighting ceremony.
 Honolulu Hale located on 530 S. King St. in downtown Honolulu.
 See details.

 Parades aren’t limited to the land in Hawaii.
 Don’t miss out on the 23rd Annual Festival of Lights Boat Parade in Honolulu.
 Locals go all-out on creativity when it comes to “decking the hulls.”
 This year’s event will pass the Koko Marina Center, Hawaii Kai Towne Center and the Kai Shopping Center.